 Discuss the Legal Consequences of Sending Nudes

-Naked pictures of minors are illegal and can be considered child pornography — even if it’s two children willingly exchanging them.
+Naked pictures of minors are illegal and can be considered child sexual abuse material (CSAM) — even if it’s two children willingly exchanging them.
 Sexting laws vary from state to state, and they can be hard to understand, so it’s important to do some research and know where your state stands on the issue.
 Some jurisdictions have “Romeo and Juliet” provisions, which lessen the severity of the offense when the parties involved are similar in age.